-My father was born in Boryslaw, Poland in 1922.
+My father, Arnold Distler, was born in Boryslaw, Poland in 1922.
 He survived the War by escaping from a German Forced Labour Camp and hiding in an underground bunker that he and his friends constructed in the forest.

-The video is indexed, and you can skip to a particular section from the popup menu (which initially looks like ).
+The video is indexed, and you can skip to a particular section from the chapter menu (which initially looks like ).
 The sections correspond, roughly, to the chronology, below.
 If you have trouble playing the video, click here.

 Below, you'll also find my father's architectural drawings, detailing the contruction of the bunkers.
 They are discussed at the end of the video.
 There's much more information about Boryslaw and its environs, both before and during the War, at this website.